 The Property Logbook Workgroup was established in 2020

-Since then the work group has established the Residential Logbook Association (RLBA). with support from the then MHCLG.
-The RLBA are working to create a consistent and regulated basis for residential logbooks.
+The working group are working to create a consistent and regulated basis for residential logbooks.
 This will then enable them to integrate with different aspects of the property industry throughout the life of the property.
-A long term objective of the RLBA is for all residential properties to have a regulated logbook and all transactions to be supported by them.
-The RLBA is focused on the lifetime of a logbook, while the HBSG workgroup is focused on assisting the transaction process from start to finish.
-The work streams of the RLBA include, the home buying and selling process, mortgages and loans, lettings and rentals, new build, net zero/green deals, Local Authorities, Utilities, certification bodies and Land Registry.
+A long term objective is for all residential properties to have a regulated logbook and all transactions to be supported by them.
+The working group is focused on assisting the transaction process from start to finish, then developing the logbook for the lifetime of the property.
+The work streams and delivery is focused on the home buying and selling process, mortgages and loans, lettings and leaseholds and new build with Local Authorities, Utilities, certification bodies and Land Registry future work.

 For any queries, please contact the chair, Tim Main